ahenson/flatworm/README.md

 * Added use of `Streams` and `Lambdas` where it mae code cleaners
 * Cleaned up some comments
 * Removed com.blackbear.flatworm.Callback - use ExceptionCallback or RecordCallback instead (moved to new callbacks package).
-* Added ability to use a JavaScript snippet to see if a line should be processed by a given Record
+* Added ability to use a JavaScript snippet to see if a line should be processed by a given Record (can also specify a script file and method name to keep scripts external to code)
 * Added ability to specify ignore-field on a record-element to explicitly ignore it.
 * Changed the record-element "type" attribute to "converter-name" as that's what it's really linked to.
 * Changed the minlength/maxlength attributes for the length-ident element to min-length/max-length for consistency.